Noosa Whale Watching Season

 If you’re lucky enough to visit Noosa from August to November, whale watching is in full swing every year.
 As humpback whales migrate from Antarctica to the warm waters of Queensland to give birth; they’ll be visible from land at any number of vantage points.
-Otherwise, you can hire a cruise that will take you closer to see their playful nature unfold close up.
+Otherwise, you can book a cruise that will take you closer to see their playful nature unfold close up.

 If you are staying in Noosa, you can walk to Dolphin Point on the Coastal Track in Noosa National Park.
-Here you will gain a view of whales playing; as they breach the waters, showing their calves how to have a little fun.
+Here, you will see whales playing as they breach the waters, showing their calves how to have a little fun.
 Point Perry in Coolum is also a notorious spot along the boardwalk to catch a glimpse of these fellows.

 If you are up for some Four Wheel Driving, try Double Island Point by driving on the beach up Noosa North Shore.
 Double Island Point is a great vantage point to see Whales, with almost 360-degree views of the ocean.
 You could opt to make a day trip of it and head to the waters of Fraser Island; where whales come every year to get their calves strong before travelling south once more.
 The coast around Fraser Island and Hervey Bay can be inundated with whales in peak migration season; thus, it is often referred to as “whale soup”!